 The Jacksonville Public Library Center for Adult Learning Fast Track Reading Curriculum

 Learning Upgrade is a smart phone app that includes English, math, reading, and digital literacy.
 Please contact our office for instructions on how your student can download and use Learning Upgrade.

 Or check out our own collection of online materials covering all topics: Literacy Alliance Resource Site for Tutors

 News For You Online – A newspaper written for adult learners from New Reader’s Press.
 Paper copies are available in our office.
-Online copies available at this link contain all articles plus related activities for students.
-Please contact the office for our passcode.

 Language Experience Approach – This technique uses a student’s own story to connect reading and writing.